She fulfilled the omen, 'unlucky the ship that refuses to leave the ways.'

 There were eight pigs in a pen on the forward deck and a number of fowl in a hutch on the poop.

 It was a joyful party that sailed away on the Bayrupert, many of the passengers being apprentice clerks between the ages of 18 and 21 who are going up to the Hudson's Bay posts in the north.
-They may many friends during their brief stay in Montreal and there were many people down to see them off.
+They made many friends during their brief stay in Montreal and there were many people down to see them off.

 The Gazette, 12 July 1927

 Dated 1927 and taken by her Second Officer, this may be the last photograph of Bayrupert before her grounding.
-Credit: John M. Kinnaird photograph, McCord Stewart Museum.
+Credit: John M. Kinnaird photograph, McCord Stewart Museum. |

 In what seemed a repeat of the favourable conditions encountered the previous year, Bayrupert's voyage was enjoyed in fine weather and she called without incident and on schedule at Cartwright on 16 July 1927, Rigolet on the 18th, Makkovit (19) and Hopedale on the 21st.